How to Measure Your PD

-What is Pupillary Distance (PD)
+What is the Pupil Distance (PD)

 no reason to walk around with inaccurate glasses when it is so easy to get this number.
 Be sure

 How then do we measure the Pupillary Distance (PD)